moinwiki/moin/docs/devel/development.rst

 into the desired output format, such as `text/html`.

 This is just one example of a supported transformation.
-There are quite a few converters in `MoinMoin.converter` supporting different input formats, dom-dom transformations and output formats.
+There are quite a few converters in `moin.converters` supporting different input formats, dom-dom transformations and output formats.

 Templates and Themes
 --------------------
 Moin uses jinja2 as its templating engine and Flask-Themes as a flask extension to support multiple themes.
-There is a ``MoinMoin/templates`` directory that contains a base set of templates designed for the Modernized theme.
+There is a ``moin/templates`` directory that contains a base set of templates designed for the Modernized theme.
 Other themes may override or add to the base templates with a directory named ``themes/<theme_name>/templates``.